“Authenticity is the daily practice of letting go of who we think

 I am a Resilience Trainer & Coach and Grief Support Specialist.

-I'm also an active member of the International Coach Federation (ICF), the International Positive Psychology Association (IPPA), and the American Humanist Association (AHA).
+I'm also an active member of the International Coach Federation (ICF - CT Chapter), the International Positive Psychology Association (IPPA), and a Life-Cycle Celebrant / Ceremony Officiant.

 My background is in business development in both for-profit and nonprofit sectors.
-I'm passionate about helping individuals and organizations bounce back from adversity, transition, and loss to deepen their clarity, confidence, and commitment to what matters most.
+I'm passionate about helping individuals and organizations bounce back from adversity and transition to deepen their clarity, confidence, and commitment to what matters most.

 For more information, please email email@example.com.